infinum/frontend-handbook/React/Recipes/Characters encoding issue in static pages in NextJS.md

 ## Conclusion

-Use the solution above only if you encounter the issues.
+Use a solution above only if you encounter the issues.
 Do not add this by default in a new or an existing NextJS application.